stephhappens/awesome-tools-for-junior-developers/README.md

 - [Command Line Reference](https://ss64.com/) - A list of all of the commands you can use in Bash, macOS, CMD, Powershell, Access, VB Script, Oracle, SQL Server, ASCII, Convert MB/BG, Forum, and Passwords.
 - [Postman](https://www.getpostman.com/) - Allows developers to doucment, design, build, mock and test API's from local machine
 - [MockAPI](https://mockapi.io/) - use a RESTful test API to setup endpoints, generate custom data and preform operations
+- [Pieces](https://pieces.app/) - AI-enabled productivity tool, with an on-device copilot that helps you capture, enrich, and reuse useful materials, streamline collaboration, and solve complex problems through a contextual understanding of your workflow.
 ---

 ## Social